ngallo/pic-model/draft/0.1/pic-model.md

 Artifact-centric identity models are widely adopted and appear intuitive, yet they are structurally misaligned with distributed execution.

-Their limitations arise from **binding identity to the artifact holder**, rather than to the causal provenance of the execution itself.
+Their limitations arise from **binding identity to the artifact holder**, rather than to the **causal provenance of the execution**.

-This architectural mismatch is the primary reason why modern systems maintain two incompatible security regimes:
+This mismatch is the reason modern systems maintain two incompatible regimes:

-- **public-internet security**, where identity and trust must be explicit,
+- **public-internet security**, where identity must be explicit,
-- **private enterprise network security**, where identity is implicitly presumed through network boundaries.
+- **private network security**, where identity is implicitly inferred through isolation boundaries.

-This bifurcation is paradoxical: the public internet—objectively more hostile—benefits from stronger and explicit identity primitives, while private networks rely on implicit trust and isolation boundaries that degrade the moment multiple hops or autonomous actors are introduced.
+This bifurcation is paradoxical:

+> The public internet — more hostile — benefits from explicit identity primitives,
+> while private networks rely on implicit trust that collapses the moment execution becomes multi-hop or autonomous.

 In practice, artifact-centric models only function under restrictive assumptions:

 1. **First-hop coupling**
-   Identity MUST be bound to a trusted transport channel (e.g., mutual TLS).
+   Identity **MUST** be tied to a trusted transport (e.g., mutual TLS).
-   → This binds identity to the **channel**, not to the execution.
+   → identity attaches to the **channel**, not to the execution.

 2. **Token-based continuity**
    Subsequent hops rely on delegation artifacts or token exchange.
-   → Continuity is tied to **artifact possession**, not to causal execution.
+   → continuity attaches to **artifact possession**, not to causal execution.

 3. **Network isolation as pseudo-identity**
-   Later hops are assumed implicitly secure via:
+   Later hops are assumed secure via:
    - VPNs
    - firewalls
    - private networks
-   → **Identity continuity CANNOT be reliably preserved across isolation boundaries.**
+   → **identity continuity CANNOT be preserved across isolation boundaries.**

-The emergence of **AI agents and autonomous workloads** makes this failure fully visible: execution can traverse contexts, protocols, and trust domains faster than any artifact-based model can track.
+The emergence of **AI agents and autonomous workloads** makes this failure explicit:
+execution crosses contexts faster than artifact-based models can track.

-The model collapses because **possession is not provenance**.
+The model collapses because:

+> **possession is not provenance.**

 ---